Group One Betting Guide

-THE W.S Cox Plate is held at the Moonee Valley Racing Club every October and it is widely considered the toughest weight-for-age race in the world.
+The W.S Cox Plate is considered the premier weight-for-age race in the world.

 Cox Plate facts and figures